Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Validation with synthetic statistics

 \subsection{Results from synthetic data}

-\textbf{Attacks on statistics with no privacy protections.} Our experiments on synthetic data suggest an attacker can use reconstructions to identify blocks and households in violation at rates much higher than chance (Table~\ref{tab:blocks}).
-In our simulated ground truth, {\synthpercentsec} of households live in subsidized properties (same as in the original {\hud} and {\census}) and {\synthpercentviolationsec} of subsidized households are in violation of the occupancy limits.
-Running these attacks on statistics produced from our synthetic microdata, an attacker could identify {\synthipblocksrecall} (block-level recall) of blocks with ground truth violations.\footnote{Violations are spread fairly evenly across blocks in our simulation---{\synthblocksviolationpercent} of blocks have at least one violation.} We found a strong correlation between the number of households in violation and the number of reconstructed households in violation (putative violations) in each block (Appendix~Figure~\ref{fig:violation-correlation})---suggesting that the {\iphhspercent} of subsidized households in putative violation identified from the original {\census} could be close to the actual rate of violation, though it is lower than the simulated violation rate in our synthetic data ({\synthpercentviolationsec}).
+\inlinesection*{Attacks on statistics with no privacy protections.} Our experiments on synthetic data suggest an attacker can use reconstructions to identify blocks and households in violation at rates much higher than chance.
+In our synthetic microdata, {\synthsechhs} of households live in subsidized properties ({\synthpercentsec} of all households, same as in the original {\hud} and {\census}). {\synthviohhs} ({\synthpercentviolationsec}) of these synthetic subsidized households are in violation of the occupancy limits.
+Violations are spread fairly evenly across blocks in our simulation---{\synthblocksviolationpercent} of blocks have at least one household in violation.
+Running the reconstruction attack on statistics produced from our synthetic microdata, an attacker could identify {\synthipblocksrecall} (block-level recall) of these blocks with ground truth violations, much better than random chance (Table~\ref{tab:blocks}).
+We also found a strong correlation between the number of households in violation and the number of reconstructed households in violation (putative violations) in each block (Appendix~Figure~\ref{fig:violation-correlation}).